Gabrielle Marks | Reviewed: 6/4/2025

 Where Do Barn Owls Live?

-Barn owls like to nest next to wide and open areas such as fields or marshes that will provide ample food sources.
-They will make a home of nearly any suitable hollow cavity, such as in trees, cliffs, and caves, but will also nest in little trafficked manmade structures such as barns, haystacks, and even nest boxes.
-[Marti]
+Barn owls prefer to nest in areas with wide, open spaces, such as fields or marshes, which provide ample food sources.
+They will make a home of nearly any suitable hollow cavity, such as in trees, cliffs, and caves, but will also nest in little-traveled man-made structures, such as barns, haystacks, and even nest boxes.
+The availability of these habitats is crucial for their survival and reproduction.[4]

 Are Barn Owls Only Found in the United States?

-With the exception of Antarctica, barn owls can be found across the globe.
-Where there is suitable habitat, there are barn owls.
+Except for Antarctica, barn owls can be found across the globe.
+Their presence in diverse habitats is a testament to their adaptability and resilience.
 They are, in fact, the most geographically widespread of all owl species.
-[UM]
+[5]

 Hunting and Diet